mochajs/mocha/.github/CODE_OF_CONDUCT.md

 ## QUESTIONS?

 If you have questions, please see the FAQ.
-If that doesn’t answer your questions, feel free to email conduct@js.foundation.
+If that doesn’t answer your questions, feel free to email report@lists.openjsf.org.

 # OpenJS Foundation Code of Conduct